ChadLefort/dht22/README.md

 You will have to modify the sensor.py and server.js files with your database credentials.

 **This Github repo does not include the Prowl push notification part of the app and it also doesn't include a package.json and requirements.txt file to easily get the project setup up.
-This was first node.js app and I was noob.**
+This was first node.js app and I was a noob.**